AntigoniKourou/Thesis/Sentiment-Lexicon.md

 (+ve, -ve, neutral)
 3. Third pass: clean up using a POS tagger to make sure the words are adjectives and remove contradictions.

+Each word is then assigned a fuzzy score reflecting the degree of certainty that the word is opinionated (+ve/-ve).
+The method performs multiple runs of bootstrapping using non-overlapping seed sets.
+A net overlapping score for each word is computed based on how many times the word is discovered in the runs as +ve (or -ve) The score is normalized based on the fuzzy membership.

+**Which approach to use?**
+* Both corpus and dictionary based approaches are needed.
+* Dictionary usually does not give domain or context dependent meanings.
+Corpus is needed for that
+* Corpus-based approach is hard to find a very large set of opinion words.
+Dictionary is good for that
+* In practice, corpus, dictionary and manual approaches are all needed.